Genusbiz/docs/users/navigate-view-modify-and-control/working-in-forms/advanced/view-history.md

 ## Event Types

-The format and contents of the details for an event vary depending on the <span style="FONT-STYLE: italic">event type.
+The format and contents of the details for an event vary depending on the _event type_.

 **Executed**